grgbr/cute/sphinx/user.rst

 parent |suite| timeout settings at registering time.

-Just in case you need to debug the testing logic, you should remind that the block of instructions above is used to define a test function assigned to the ``sample_test`` test case as following :
+Just in case you need to debug the testing logic, you should remind that the block of instructions above is used to assign the ``sample_test`` test case a test function defined as following :

 .. code-block:: c